 Survivors of plane crash off Florida coast were on raft for hours, didn't know help was coming, military says

-The nail-biting incident took place about 80 miles east off the coast of Melbourne, Florida – which is about 175 miles north of Miami.
+The nail-biting incident took place about 80 miles off the coast of Melbourne, Florida, which is about 175 miles north of Miami.

-Military officials said that an emergency locator transmitter signal from a twin-engine turboprob airplane had alerted the U.S. Coast Guard Southeast District watchstanders to a potential distress situation around 11 a.m.
+Military officials said an emergency locator transmitter signal from a twin-engine turboprop airplane had alerted the U.S. Coast Guard Southeast District watchstanders to a potential distress situation around 11 a.m.
 Tuesday, and a rescue operation was soon launched.

 At the time the alert was received, a 920th Rescue Wing HH-60W Jolly Green II helicopter crew had already been airborne conducting a training mission at the time and was redirected to assist in the search and rescue effort.